passbe/twitter/README.markdown

 ## Future Work

-* I have a prototype field that will publish a tweets
+* I have a prototype field that will publish a tweet once the entry has been created.
+More work is needed before I can release this feature.